hirokoymj/gcp-study-note/cloud-engineering/README.md

 ## GKE

-- Google Kubernetes Engine (GKE) provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure
+- Google Kubernetes Engine (GKE) for your containerized applications.
 - GKE clusters are powered by the Kubernetes open source cluster management system.
 - **Autopilot**: GKE provisions and manages the cluster's underlying infrastructure, including nodes and node pools, giving you an optimized cluster with a hands-off experience.
 - **Standard**: You manage the cluster's underlying infrastructure, giving you node configuration flexibility